H2Sxxa/H2Sxxa/README.md

 ## Who am I ？

-Friends , do u know TouHou Project?
+Friend,do you know TouHou Project?

-Love Touhou Project,sometimes is Arknights,also love the Material Design(unprofessional)...
+Love Touhou Project,also love the Material Design(amateur)...

-## Sponser
+A Student,a touhou lover...also a gamer!

-Here is a sponser link: https://afdian.net/@H2Sxxa
+## Sponse

-↑If my works can help u,you can consider a sponse
+Here is a sponse link: https://afdian.net/@H2Sxxa

 ## Github stats